-Seeds are our main visitors these days, seeds in abundance, mostly from the Norway Maples and conifers around us, but there are others.
-Small seedlings we haven’t planted are showing up all over our garden floor.
+Springtime is a busy time in our Mary Garden.
+Birds fly in to its fountain to drink, a stray cat wanders through occasionally.
+Insects, a solitary butterfly, flit through the spring flowers.
+But seeds are our main visitors these days, seeds in abundance, mostly from the Norway Maples and conifers around us, but there are others.
+Small seedlings we didn’t plant and don’t recognize are showing up all over our garden floor.

 “We live in a world of seeds.
 From our morning coffee or bagel to the cotton clothes we wear and the cup of cocoa we might drink before bed, seeds surround us all the day long.”
 Thor Hanson writes in his delightful book, “Seeds” (New York, 2016)

 Seeds are the way plants reproduce, and this is that time.
 Hanson describes a seed as “a baby in a box with its lunch.”
 They come in all shapes and sizes.
 Seeds from our Norway Maples have wings; the conifers send our their seeds in armored cars.
 They come in abundance.
 Some of these babies will be grow to be maples and conifers.